Scholarships

 The SJCC Scholarship Program includes scholarships sponsored by community organizations, businesses, campus organizations, and district/college faculty and staff.
 Specific requirements vary according to criteria set by each donor as well as the SJCC Scholarship Committee.

-To apply for SJCC Scholarships, use the following site: https://sjeccd.academicworks.com
+To apply for SJCC Scholarships, use the following site:

-- Deadline to apply: Thursday May 19, 2022
+- Deadline to apply: Wednesday April 12, 2023

-- Scholarship awards announced: Summer 2022
+- Scholarship awards announced: Late April 2023

-- Scholarships disbursed: Fall 2022 (September 2022) and Spring 2023 (February 2023)
+- Scholarships disbursed: Fall 2023 (September 2023), and Spring 2024 (February 2024), as applicable

-SJCC Robert N. Chang Charitable Foundation Transfer Scholarship | SJCC Vietnamese Student Scholarship |
+SJCC Robert N. Chang Charitable Foundation Transfer Scholarship

 Listed below are various scholarships from organizations outside of the San Jose-Evergreen Community College District.
 Eligibility and application requirements and deadlines will vary.
 Please click on each link for more information.